Subtleties of Facilitating Circle in Forest Therapy & Meeting Challenging Situations

-Who is this course for:
+Who is this workshop for:

 What you’ll learn:

-• Multiple ways to express and hold omnipartiality
+• Multiple ways to express and hold omni-partiality

 • Aspects of body language that support circle